Feedback on my training at SAE Institute Paris

 Hello Robin,

-I'm now a little over 40 years old and I passed my "Audio Engineering Diploma" in 2001 at the SAE in Geneva, and it's pretty crazy to find the training process exactly the same.
+I'm now just over 40 years old and I took my "Audio Engineering Diploma" in 2001 at SAE in Geneva, and it's pretty crazy to find the training process exactly the same.
 Afterwards, for the audio editing at the beginning of the course, I had to do some physical editing on 1/4 inch tape (cutting and taping...) where they (the trainers) had spoiled Alanis Morissette's song Ironic for me, but otherwise everything's there!
 Likewise, no broadcast, just theory and knowing how to put a console in mix, record or broadcast mode.
 What you describe is so much what I've experienced that I couldn't help responding.
 For example, in my class (I came from a Bac ES and took the 2-year course), there were 40 of us at the start, less than 30 at the end of the course (including those who confused DJs with pseudo composers, rappers etc.) and in the end only 2 of us graduated (for my part with a wax stamp!!).
-So we're a long way from a target result for the school, but it's personally gratifying, so I congratulate you because it's not easy in every sense of the word.
+So we're a long way from the school's target results, but it's personally gratifying, so I congratulate you because it's not easy in every sense of the word.
 I'm glad this diploma is finally being recognized.
-I saw that your article dates back to 2015 but since you seem to be still active, that's why I'm taking the liberty of intervening.
+I saw that your article dates back to 2015 but since you still seem to be active that's why I'm taking the liberty of intervening.

 Thank you for this post, which took me back many years ;-)